Getting liquored up outside of church

-And to be even fairer, we didn’t even drink it.
+And to be even more fair, we didn’t even drink it.

 Okay, maybe a taste.

 It’s a 40% alcohol made from blackthorn (or sloe, like sloe gin).
 It’s been distilled there in that tiny town with one giant cathedral since 1840.

 Partially as a surprise for my very distant cousin who is very interested in all sorts of fruit-based alcohols (particularly calvados, which is prevalent in the north of France).